-I do not know why Oscar Rosenberger selected San Telmo as the name for his successful tobacco firm.
+Nor do I know why Oscar Rosenberger selected San Telmo as the name for his successful tobacco firm.
 San Telmo is one of the oldest neighborhoods in Buenos Aires.
 Perhaps, he borrowed the name from that city.
 That neighborhood carried this name because it is the location of the parish of San Pedro Gonzalez Telmo, the patron saint of mariners.
 He was born in Fromista, Spain in 1190, studied theology and was ordained a Dominican priest.
 He was apparently a gifted orator who devoted himself to preaching the gospel to the poor and to mariners in Galicia.
 He died in 1254 and was beatified by Pope Innocent IV just eight years after his death.
-However, there has been a delay in the canonization process for San Pedro Gonzalez Telmo, and as of 2009, he was not yet an official saint in the Roman church.
+However, there has been a delay in the canonization process for San Pedro Gonzalez Telmo, and as of 2011, he was not yet an official saint in the Roman church.

-Architect; Albert Kahn
+Architect: Albert Kahn

-Date of completion: 1910
+Date of Completion: 1911

 City of Detroit Designated Historic District: Not listed